-Specialist restoration: Repointing brickwork in Oxfordshire.For those requiring a traditional service combined with uncompromising craftsmanship to match.
+Specialist brickwork repointing with lime, Oxfordshire.For those requiring a traditional service combined with uncompromising craftsmanship to match.
 I offer laser precision dust free mortar removal.I prefer to follow this with mortar prepared using top quality lime and select local sands combined with those imported from other counties for that prime traditional look which will show off your property to its maximum advantage.

 Many red brick buildings were originally constructed using lime mortar and the need to continue this trend is essential to the health of a property as older houses are prone to movement and also need to evaporate water vapour through vapour permeable mortar joints.